Placeholder Image

 • Schultz switched from CEO to Executive Chairman in 2000, at which time Starbucks operated 3,500 stores in more than a dozen countries.

-• Between 2000 and 2007, the number of Starbucks cafes more than quadrupled, from 3,500 to over 15,000.
+• Between 2000 and 2007, the number of Starbucks cafés more than quadrupled, from 3,500 to over 15,000.

 • During this period, the company opened an average of 1,500 stores every year, including 2,500 in 2007 alone.

-• Sales shot up from $2 billion to $9.4 billion.
+• Sales shot up from 2 billion to 9.4 billion.

 • Consumers were increasingly ditching their kitchen mugs for these iconic paper to-go cups.

-• But then, Starbucks hit a wall: the 2007 financial crash.
+• But then, Starbucks hit a wall.

-• That year, its rapid growth screeched to a halt and its stock price plummeted by 50 percent as cash-strapped consumers backed away from pricey coffee habits.
+• That year, its rapid growth screeched to a halt and its stock price plummeted by 50%

 • The Great Recession was devastating for the restaurant industry.